onebeingmay/META_SAIGE/README.md

 New features

 1. SKAT & Burden columns — added Pval_SKAT (ρ=0) and Pval_Burden (ρ=1), pulled from the per-ρ p-values the SKAT-O hybrid already computes.
 Pval (SKAT-O) is unchanged.
+2. BETA_Burden and SE_Burden columns.
+Mirrors SAIGE-GENE+ output

-2. Singleton burden rows — new Run_Singleton_Burden() + a per-annotation loop emitting <anno>_singleton rows: a burden of meta-singletons (MAC_ALL == 1), computed from the shared meta object and independent of col_co.
+3. Singleton burden rows — new Run_Singleton_Burden() + a per-annotation loop emitting <anno>_singleton rows: a burden of meta-singletons (MAC_ALL == 1), computed from the shared meta object and independent of col_co.
 Mirrors REMETA's singleton column (--burden-singleton-def across).